Marty Krofft, co-creator of hit kids’ TV shows, dies of kidney failure at 86 | KRDO

 Krofft died of kidney failure in Los Angeles surrounded by family and friends, his publicist B. Harlan Boll said in a statement.

-He along with his brother, Sid Krofft, are notorious for their work creating hit children’s television shows that spanned several generations in the 1970s.
+The producer, along with his brother, Sid Krofft, are known for their work creating hit children’s television shows that spanned several generations in the 1970s.

-The duo was already well-known for their puppet shows when NBC asked them to produce a Saturday morning children’s series.
+The duo had been doing puppet shows when NBC asked them to produce a Saturday morning children’s series.
 That became “H.R.
 Pufnstuf,” which had established itself as a fan-favorite character from their live gigs.

 “Its success spawned a feature film, produced with Universal Pictures as a partner and distributor,” his representative wrote.